evennia/evennia/docs/sphinx/source/wiki/ChoosingAnSQLServer.rst

-**Note:** If you for some reason need to use a third-party web server like Apache rather than Evennia's internal web server, SQLite is probably not be the best choice.
+**Note:** If you for some reason need to use a third-party web server like Apache rather than Evennia's internal web server, SQLite is probably not the best choice.
 This is due to the possibility of clashes with file-locking when using SQLite from more than one process.

 Postgres
 --------